Easy 5-Minute Banana Smoothie

 Our banana smoothie is extra creamy and fruity.
 Depending on how ripe or sweet your banana and orange are, you may need to add a little extra honey, so add based on your taste.
 There are many additions you can make.
 For a green smoothie, add 1/2 cup to 1 cup of fresh greens like spinach or kale.
 You can also add more fruit.
 Add 1/2 cup of strawberries, mango, frozen berries, pineapple, or other favorite fruit.

 Watch Us Make the Recipe

 1/4 cup water or milk (dairy or non-dairy)

 1 to 2 teaspoons honey, optional

-Roughly chop banana and orange quarters then add to a blender.
-Top with yogurt and the water (or milk).
+Roughly chop the banana and orange quarters, and then add to a blender.
+Top with yogurt and water (or milk).
 Turn blender on and blend until creamy and smooth.
-Taste then adjust with honey if needed.
+Taste, and then adjust with honey if needed.

 Adam and Joanne's Tips